Yolande Trueman: 2003–2017

-In October 2006, Yolande supposedly has a drunken one-night stand with Aubrey Valentine (Joseph Marcell), Patrick's old friend and former band mate, resulting in Patrick throwing her out of the house.
-When confronted, however, Aubrey admits the story was fabricated, and Patrick reconciles with Yolande.

-In September 2008, Patrick accidentally turns off the chiller cabinet at the Minute Mart and then sells the unrefrigerated food giving a number of customers food poisoning.
-The complaints that follow result in a visit from a Minute Mart head office inspector, who is so impressed with Yolande's efforts to clean up the shop that she is subsequently offered a job at the Minute Mart HQ in Birmingham.
-Yolande accepts with delight and busily prepares for the move, however Patrick is less keen and, when confronted, indicates that he wants to stay in Walford, surprising everyone at her leaving party with the announcement that she is leaving alone.
-On 3 October 2008, Yolande leaves Walford and, as he waves her off at the tube station, Patrick tells her that once the house is sold he will join her in Birmingham; however, the plan never comes to fruition, and on 19 May 2009 Patrick receives their divorce papers, officially bringing an end to their relationship.
+Patrick accidentally turns off the chiller cabinet at the Minute Mart and sells the unrefrigerated food, giving a number of customers food poisoning.
+Complaints result in a visit from a Minute Mart head office inspector, who is so impressed with Yolande's efforts to clean up the shop that she is subsequently offered a job at the Minute Mart HQ in Birmingham.
+Yolande accepts with delight and busily prepares for the move, despite Patrick wanting her to stay in Walford.
+Yolande leaves Walford and, as he waves her off at the tube station, Patrick tells her that once the house is sold he will join her in Birmingham; however, the plan never comes to fruition, and Patrick later receives their divorce papers.

-2017

-Yolande returns in March 2017 when she attends Denise Fox's (Diane Parish) disciplinary hearing at the Minute Mart HQ, attempting to control the meeting to ensure Denise keeps her job.
+Nine years later, Yolande returns when she attends Denise Fox's (Diane Parish) disciplinary hearing at the Minute Mart HQ, attempting to control the meeting to ensure Denise keeps her job.
 An argument ensues when Harry Beckett (Mark Bagnall) tells Denise that she needs to go on a training course; however, Denise refuses and quits her job while Yolande says that if anyone needs to go on a course, it should be Harry.

-In June 2017, Yolande visits Derek Harkinson (Ian Lavender) at the Minute Mart, informing him that he failed to declare his criminal record on his DBS and if he cannot explain it in a meeting, he will be removed from the back to work scheme.
 Yolande goes to see her former husband Patrick for his birthday, where they dance and reminisce.
-Yolande phones Derek to tell him that they have to let him go from the scheme and he has to leave the shop.